iluvjava/Maths/Notebook 2.0/AMATH 503/Helmholtz Equation in a Cylinder.md

 There is no vibration on the wall of the cylinder.

 Here is a summary on the procedures to take when solving this equation:
-1. Seperate it into spatial domain and time domain, let the function takes the form: $\phi(x, y, z)T(t)$
+1. Separate it into spatial domain and time domain, let the function takes the form: $\phi(x, y, z)T(t)$
-2. Then for the sptial domain, using the separation of variables to get the solution for each of the function that governs each dimension in the Cylindrical coordinate, by assuming that $\phi(x, y, z) = Z(z)\Theta(\theta)R(r)$.
+2. Then for the spatial domain, using the separation of variables to get the solution for each of the function that governs each dimension in the Cylindrical coordinate, by assuming that $\phi(x, y, z) = Z(z)\Theta(\theta)R(r)$.
 3. Solve the ODE, starting with the part involving only $Z(z)$ using the boundary conditions that there is no vibrations on the cap of the cylinder, then $\Theta(\theta)$.
 And the function $\Theta(\theta)$ has a $2\pi$ period to it.
-Then finally, solve the $R(r)$ which is the bessel's equation, extract the bessel's of the first kind as the solution for functiom $R(r)$ because of the boundary conditions that $R(0) \ne \inf$.
+Then finally, solve the $R(r)$ which is the bessel's equation, extract the bessel's of the first kind as the solution for functions $R(r)$ because of the boundary conditions that $R(0) \ne \inf$.
 When solving the bessel's equation, see: [[Bessel's Equation]] for a more formal treatment of the matter.
-4. Then, we get the solutions for all the basis functions, in which wee will also have accumulated all the constants we need, wrt to 2 indeics: $m, n, l$.
+4. Then, we get the solutions for all the basis functions, in which wee will also have accumulated all the constants we need, wrt to 2 indices: $m, n, l$.
 5. Then, we add the time domain into the picture and solve the ODE involving the time and get the full solution of the system.

 ---
 ### **Cylindrical Coordinate**

-The Laplacian Opeartor in the cylindrical Coordinate is given by:
+The Laplacian operator in the cylindrical Coordinate is given by:

 $$
 \nabla^2\cdot \bullet =